ocavue/pnpm-deduplicate/README.md

 Remove duplicate dependencies from `pnpm-lock.yaml`.

 This project is simple and not have many features.
-I see it as a temporary solution until we have built-in `pnpm deduple` command.
+I see it as a temporary solution until we have official built-in `pnpm deduple` command.
 Pull requests are welcome!

 ## Install